praiskup/praiskup.github.io/_posts/2023-10-30-fedora-copr-hypervisor-disk-repartitioning.md

     `grub2-mkconfig` on a few of the hypervisors, too.
 Not sure why.
 Make sure you double-check the `/boot/grub2/grubenv` config is correct, the same as `/etc/default/grub` or `/etc/sysconfig/grub`, etc.  Perhaps some
-    modifications are needed (you really risk losing your remote box).
+    modifications are needed — **you really risk losing your remote box** (NB I myself managed to cause headaches on one of the hypervisors by omitting this whole step 😖).

 22. **Double-check:**